jiiwang/ECS-122A-S21-Discussion/README.md

 3. Review: Polynomials, Exponentials, Logarithms, and their Derivatives
 4. Asymptotic Notation and Example
 5. Growth relation between frequently used functions

+#### Week 3
+1. Divide and Conquer: key ideas
+2. Solve Divide and Conquer recurrences by Master Theorem
+3. Example: a variant of max-subarray problem